An Unfortunate Assignment Part 2

 Boston Police Department A-1 Downtown February 17th, 1922:

 The above document was submitted as evidence in the case of a Mr. Jonathon Crown's suicide.
 Mr. Crown jumped from the window of his office and fell seven stories to his death.
 The document above was on his desk freshly written.
 The only other object on the desk was an old key that was part of the McGinley estate.
 The man was obviously unstable which the document clearly shows.
 The house on Waverley Oaks was searched and the bodies of Nathanial Elliot, Agnes Waterford, and Carl Stark were found in the condition described in the document, however, the fingerprints on the knife were Mr. Crowns.
 It is the opinion of this department that Mr. Crown had suffered a mental break under pressure of his job and his desire to become partner in the firm of Billings and Lafayette and in a delusional state murdered the three aforementioned individuals then committed suicide.

 Upon investigation of the home, the secret compartment in the master bedroom was discovered but it was empty.
-The books referred do in Mr. Crown’s confession, as the cypher key and the translated text, were also not present in the house or in Mr. Crown’s office.
+The books referred to in Mr. Crown's confession, as the cypher key and the translated text, were also not present in the house or in Mr. Crown's office.
 Mr. Stewart Brooks the accountant mentioned in the confession reported the suicide after returning to Mr. Crown's office on Friday the 17th 1922 to find the window open and Crown's body below in the alley.
 Mr. Brooks confirmed his part in the processing of the McGinley estate but denied the claims that Mr. Crown had shown him a journal identified as a cipher key.
 The other mentions of his involvement were confirmed as correct.